 The Committee noted the benefits in previous CLA and SLA developments of a co-operative competition amongst more than one developer.
 Several members of the SWG indicated that they may be interested in proposing SLAs.
-The Committee noted the multi-species nature of the Greenland hunts and Greenland's desire for flexibility amongst species in meeting its subsistence needs.
-It reiterates that its approach will first be to develop SLAs for individual species before considering whether and how to address multispecies considerations (e.g. IWC, 2010a; IWC, 2011).
+The Committee noted the multispecies nature of the Greenland hunts and Greenland's desire for flexibility amongst species in meeting its subsistence needs.
+It reiterates that its approach will first be to develop SLAs for individual species before considering whether and how to address multispecies considerations (e.g. IWC, 2010a; IWC, 2011i).

-In response to a request made at the intersessional Workshop (SC/64/Rep3), the Committee was pleased to receive four papers by Witting (SC/64/AWMP12-15) that summarised the available information on common minke, fin, humpback and bowhead whales off Greenland in the context of developing SLAs (summarised in Annex E, Appendix 6).
-In order to progress essential SLA development work, the Committee agrees that an intersessional Workshop (to be held at the end of 2012, probably in Copenhagen) was essential to maintain progress.
+In response to a request made at the intersessional workshop (SC/64/Rep3), the Committee was pleased to receive four papers by Witting (SC/64/AWMP12-15) that summarised the available information on common minke whales, fin whales, humpback whales and bowhead whales off Greenland in the context of developing SLAs (summarised in Annex E, Appendix 6).
+In order to progress essential SLA development work, the Committee agrees that an intersessional workshop (to be held in winter 2013, probably in Copenhagen) was essential to maintain progress.
 As in previous years, the Committee also recommends maintenance of the AWMP Developer's Fund.
 Financial matters are discussed further under Item 23.